Launching Your App on Devices

 Team Provisioning Profiles in Depth

 A team provisioning profile is a development provisioning profile that Xcode manages for you.
-A development provisioning profile allows your app to launch on devices and use certain technologies during development.
+A development provisioning profile allows your app to launch on devices and use certain app services during development.
 For an individual, a team provisioning profile allows all apps signed by you to run on all of your registered devices.
-For a company, a team provisioning allows any app developed by a team to be signed by any team member and installed on any team device.
+For an organization, a team provisioning profile allows any app developed by a team to be signed by any team member and installed on any team device.

 The team provisioning profile contains: